spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

 ## Recording events

 You can add any methods or variables you need on the aggregate.
-To get you familiar with event modelling using aggregates let's implement a small piece of [the Larabank example app](https://github.com/spatie/larabank-event-projector-aggregates).
+To get you familiar with event modeling using aggregates let's implement a small piece of [the Larabank example app](https://github.com/spatie/larabank-event-projector-aggregates).
 We are going to add methods to record the [`AccountCreated`](https://github.com/spatie/larabank-event-projector-aggregates/blob/c9f2ff240f4634ee2e241e3087ff60587a176ae0/app/Domain/Account/DomainEvents/AccountCreated.php), [`MoneyAdded`](https://github.com/spatie/larabank-event-projector-aggregates/blob/c9f2ff240f4634ee2e241e3087ff60587a176ae0/app/Domain/Account/DomainEvents/MoneyAdded.php) and the [`MoneySubtracted`](https://github.com/spatie/larabank-event-projector-aggregates/blob/c9f2ff240f4634ee2e241e3087ff60587a176ae0/app/Domain/Account/DomainEvents/MoneySubtracted.php) events.

-First let's add a `createAccount` methods to our aggregate that will record the `AccountCreated` event.
+First, let's add a `createAccount` methods to our aggregate that will record the `AccountCreated` event.

 ```php
 namespace App\Aggregates;